Meaning and Vision: Merleau-ponty's Aesthetics and Beyond

 About This Novel

 This book is a monograph on the study of Merleau-Ponty's aesthetics.
 It contains the author's new foreign translation results in the past ten years.
 It is reliable, comprehensive, praising the new and has great reference value.
-The book is divided into three parts: the first part, "Meaning and Meaninglessness", looks at Merleau-Ponty's phenomenological aesthetics from an existential perspective, extracts the specific connotation of this aesthetics as an art philosophy, and studies its new ideas in painting, novels, movies and other artistic categories; the second part, "East and West", deals with Merleau-Ponty's aesthetics from the perspective of visual research, sorting out It tries to examine how phenomenological aesthetics eventually develops into a visual ontology centered on the interweaving and reciprocity of the visible/invisible; the third volume of "Appendices" contains translations that represent the main results of Merleau-Ponty research by Western philosophers, and also includes relevant research translations in an expanded sense.
+The book is divided into three parts: the first part, "Meaning and Meaninglessness", looks at Merleau-Ponty's phenomenological aesthetics from an existential perspective, extracts the specific connotation of this aesthetics as a philosophy of art, and studies its new ideas in painting, novels, movies and other artistic categories; the second part, "East and West", deals with Merleau-Ponty's aesthetics from the perspective of visual research, sorting out the whole book.
+An inherent clue running through this aesthetics is the question of "seeing", trying to examine how phenomenological aesthetics eventually developed into a visual ontology centered on the interweaving and reciprocity of the visible and invisible.
+The third volume, "Appendix," includes translations that represent the main results of Merleau-Ponty research by Western philosophers, and also includes related research translations in an expanded sense.

 What Readers Think